Mani Peninsula in spring: villages, coastline walks and quiet places to stay

 What to Eat in the Mani Peninsula in Spring

-Food in Mani is hearty, simple, and tied to the land.
+Food in Mani is comforting, simple, and tied to the land.
 Everything seems to come with a drizzle of olive oil: not just as a garnish, but as the heart of the meal.
 Spring is an especially good time to eat here because the menus shift with what’s in season: wild greens gathered from the hillsides, fresh goat cheese, early tomatoes, and herbs that smell like the fields you just walked through.

 Here are a few things worth trying: